MariadlRosa-1224/isles-of-vielora/races/remnants/dwarf.md

 **level 18:**

-- **Great artisan :** As a dwarf become more experimented the quality of their creation increase, (increase in knowledge), they can add up to 3 abilities to a weapon and their mana infusion increase the quality of their material of the weapon by (add)
+- **Great artisan:** As a dwarf become more experimented the quality of their creation increase, (increase in knowledge), they can add up to 3 abilities to a weapon and their mana infusion increase the quality of their material of the weapon by (add)

 **level 25:**

 - **Veil of beyond:** Some dwarves have a very strength ability to be able to move themselves into some sort of second plane of existance where they can travel faster into places while being invisible to the naked eye, while in this state they cannot be attacked, but they also cannot attack not interact with anything in their surroundings.
-Changing between stages takes 2 turns in .
+Changing between stages takes 2 turns.

 **level 30:**